MasterKale/django-cra-helper/README.md

 > Note: if you don't set a value for `CRA_PORT` then **django-cra-helper** will default to port `3000`.

+Finally, run CRA's `npm run build` command once to generate a `build/` directory. **django-cra-helper** requires the `build/asset-manifest.json` file contained within to help load non-JS and non-CSS assets that might be used in any React components.
+This command should be re-run any time a new non-JS or non-CSS asset is added to the project.

 Once everything is in place, **django-cra-helper** will make the following possible:

 ### Access React components in real-time from the CRA liveserver